MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 When used with the **FROM EXTERNAL PROVIDER** clause, the login specifies the Microsoft Entra principal, which is a Microsoft Entra user, group, or application.
 Otherwise, the login represents the name of the SQL login that was created.

-Microsoft Entra users and service principals that are members of more than 2048 Microsoft Entra security groups aren't supported to login into the database in SQL Database, SQL Managed Instance, or Azure Synapse.
+Microsoft Entra users and service principals that are members of more than 2048 Microsoft Entra security groups aren't supported to sign in to the database in SQL Database, SQL Managed Instance, or Azure Synapse.

 #### FROM EXTERNAL PROVIDER
 Specifies that the login is for Microsoft Entra authentication.